PTiagorio/blockchain-for-iot/README.md

-# Blockchain for IoT: a Smart Contracts Approach
+# Blockchain for IoT: An AI and Smart Contracts Approach

 This project consists of a proof-of-concept based on a conceptually simple problem: a system built for a robot car to be controlled by several mobile phones.
 However, the approach to this problem was made with cutting-edge, complex, innovative and technically challenging technologies: Internet of Things, Cloud and Blockchain.